harrycresswell/harry/content/page/privacy.md

 ## Contact

-If you have any questions about how your data is being used, you can contact me by email: studio@harrycresswell.com or by leaving a message via the [contact](https://harrycresswell.com/contact) page.
+If you have any questions about how your data is being used, you can contact me by leaving a message via my [contact](https://harrycresswell.com/contact) page.